benrgreene/Analytics-Webtask/README.md

 There are three endpoints in the webtask:

 * POST - AddEvent       - posts a new event which gets saved to the DB
 * POST - UpdateEvent    - posts an update to an event in the DB
+* POST - IncrementEvent - posts an update to increment the value of a document in the DB
 * GET  - AllEvents      - gets all events
 * GET  - Events         - gets events of a type specified by the query parameter `eventName`

 The GET endpoints require the query parameter `access_token`.